 Breakout rooms are a Zoom feature that allow the host to put meeting attendees into smaller groups for discussion during a Zoom meeting.
 If you want to use this functionality with your Swivl Robot, here is what you need to do.
 NOTE: It is only possible to use the breakout rooms function when you are in the Integrated Audio setup, or you are a host of your Zoom meeting on a desktop computer.
 This is because Zoom currently does not support managing breakout rooms from mobile devices.

-Make sure that you have your audio configuration set up and ready to go, and that your Zoom session has been started.
+Make sure that you have your audio configuration set up and ready to go, and that your Zoom meeting has been started.

-In Your Zoom Session (with Integrated Audio setup)
+In Your Zoom Meeting (with Integrated Audio setup)